John Tucker, Chairman of The Board

 Christine Facon was appointed a Governor in 2012 and has retired from the world of finance, where she was a banker.
 She was awarded an Associate Teaching Diploma in 2010 and is a member of the Society of Teachers of Speech and Drama.
 Mrs Facon enjoys teaching Public Speaking and Use of Voice part time and is an ex parent of The Study.

 Kate Greenhalgh, Deputy Chair

 Kate Greenhalgh was appointed Governor in 2003, and Deputy Chair in 2015.
 She was a teacher at The Ursuline High School, Wimbledon, from 1998-2012, and all four of her daughters attended The Study between 1993 and 2011.
 Her special area of responsibility is Child Safeguarding.

 Robert Lane has had a career in finance for over 25 years.
 He has worked at Goldman Sachs, Barclays Capital and is currently employed as a Managing Director at BNP Paribas, specialising in G10 and Emerging Markets.
 He routinely advises multinational corporations on investment opportunities in countries such as the USA, China, Japan, India, South Africa and Turkey.
-Robert has two daughters who attended The Study and flourished in its nurturing environment.
-Robert believes The Study provides a holistic education; one concerned with the development of the students' intellectual, emotional, social, physical, creative and spiritual potentials whilst being in tune with each child's unique needs.
-Mr Lane commences his governorship in September 2019.
+Mr Lane has two daughters who attended The Study and flourished in its nurturing environment.
+Mr Lane believes The Study provides a holistic education; one concerned with the development of the students' intellectual, emotional, social, physical, creative and spiritual potentials whilst being in tune with each child's unique needs.
+Mr Lane commenced his governorship in September 2019.

 Dr Louise Sheppard